Dictators vs Democracies

 A year in global politics lies before you, as you assume the profile of a historical dictator or president.

+You're automatically allied with governments of the same type against governments of the opposite type.
 Your team's goal is to get an adversary's approval to zero within 12 months.
 If you don't, or if your approval - or an ally's - reaches zero, you lose.

 Approval () - how much your people are willing to put up with you - is one of your three resources.
 In addition, you have money () - how much you have to spend - and take () - how much money you extract from your nation at the end of your turn through taxes, tariffs, kickbacks, graft, dark money, etc. Both approval and cut max out at 10.

-You have a strength () that helps you and a weakness () that doesn't.
+In addition, you have a strength () that helps you and a weakness () that doesn't.
 One, or both, may be "always on"; but, if not, icons indicate when they are.
 Your strength and weakness are visible to everyone.

 Your current event may be environmental (e.g., a natural disaster), political (e.g., a gaffe), or social (e.g., a celebrity endorsement); it may impact all (), some (), you (), or none; and, it may do so for better () or worse ().

 You may gain - or lose - resources as other players draw their events and take their actions.
 Projects and events get more expensive, helpful, or harmful throughout the year.
 They grow about 3, 1, and 1 every 100 days.
+And, you may speak with any player on any subject by any method, publicly or privately, truthfully or not.
+It's politics.

 It's dictators versus democracies.
 You're ready, and good luck!